 So, let’s try this again.
 Remus, in wolf form, is barricaded in the shack.
-They’ve been very careful about that.
+They’ve been very careful about that this month.
 He isn’t going to get out.
 But he can smell humans in the tunnel, and is kicking up all kinds of a fuss trying to get at them.
 You can probably hear him quite a long way down that tunnel.

 In the tunnel, you have Padfoot, pretending to be Remus, waiting for the glow of Snape’s lumos to spring out of the gloom, snarling, and scare him out a a year’s growth.

 With James lurking outside the entrance, possibly as Prongs, to see Snape enter the tunnel and follow him in.

 And, very likely, Peter waiting to run off and alert Hagrid or a professor, so they can get Snape leaned on by someone in authority as they ring down the curtain on the whole performance.